LRZ-CXS-Teaching/Julia26-course/S3_parallelism.md

 That's it.
 More I cannot do for you at the moment.
 (Means, from julia-pov, we are done.
 The rest is to learn to use MPI itself, and the related programming models.)

+*Disclaimer* (though): MPI environments are quite special on HPC systems.
+And even more so is the integration into the resource manager and scheduler (e.g. Slurm).
+As in Julia, users install their modules on their own, it is also in their responsibility to correctly attach these to the environment.
+(For GPUs, it's the same.)
+Please read the docu on [MPIPrecferences](https://juliaparallel.org/MPI.jl/stable/reference/mpipreferences/).

 ## Hands-on